Google is wildly complex.

 What Makes a Good SEO Strategy?

-So next time you speak to the company that is looking after your SEO, ask them what activities they are doing to identify new keyword opportunities and what their plan is for getting you to rank for those new terms.
+So next time you speak to your Brisbane SEO company, ask them what activities they are doing to identify new keyword opportunities and what their plan is for getting you to rank for those new terms.
 If their answer doesn’t include some form of content creation then it may be time to find a new provider.

 Can BeKonstructive Marketing Help Me with my SEO strategy?